-Tri-College University (TCU) is a consortium of five institutions of higher education: North Dakota State University, Concordia College, Minnesota State University Moorhead, North Dakota State College of Science and Minnesota State Community and Technical College.
-Students at the five schools may benefit from what each school offers individually and cooperatively through the consortium.
+Tri-College University (TCU) is a partnership of five institutions of higher education: North Dakota State University, Concordia College, Minnesota State University Moorhead, North Dakota State College of Science and Minnesota State Community and Technical College.
+Students at the five schools may benefit from what each school offers individually and cooperatively through the partnership.

 The following courses are not eligible for Tri-College registration at NDSCS: